 The Scripting feature makes it possible to create choreographed performances of Liquib Tool and Effect manipulations.
-While Record is activated, Image, Tool, Effect, Mask and Tiling Actions are captured as a Recorded Sequence.
+While Record is activated, Image, Tool, Effect, Mask, Tiling and Mapping Actions are captured as a Recorded Sequence.
 Recorded Sequences can be saved as Script files.
 Play can be initiated to play back either the currently loaded Script file or a Recorded Sequence.
 (Video Capture and Playback functions are also available.)

 The Script Control and Editing screen provides versatile functions for loading, saving and editing Script files and Recorded Sequences:

 Editing functions make it easy to refine Scripts and experiment with different Action combinations.
 Cut, Copy, Insert, Append, Delete and Modify operations can be applied to selected Actions within either the current Script or a Recorded Sequence.
 These might be used, for example, to splice portions of a newly recorded sequence into an existing Script.
 Modify can be used to change certain Action characteristics (or just to view information about Actions).
 Specific pictures can be recorded to load as souce images in Scripts, or Load Next Image can be specified to load the next image in the current Image Gallery or Image Directory.
 (Script Actions are automatically scaled to adapt to source images of different dimensions.)
 Mask Actions are captured when Masking is toggled on/off, Mask Options are changed or when a Mask Background Image is set.
 Tile shifting motion can also be scripted, possibly recorded separately from Tool and Effect Actions, and can optionally be repeated alternately in forward and reverse sequence.
 A Mapping Action is captured whenever the Mapping feature is enabled or disabled.